mmhdbw/webminal-tutorials/Lesson1.md

 	$ cd -

 We are now back in the directory "dir3".
-Do you feel like a linux commandline pro yet?
+Do you feel like a Linux commandline pro yet?
 Let's go back home.
 Type the command:

 	$ cd

 We have returned to your home directory.
 That's it, You have successfully completed lesson 1!
-Now to start next lesson.
+Now to start the next lesson.